Code-Institute-Submissions/simon-random-project-2/README.md

 #### Media

-The sound files in this project were created the 'Audacity' software.
+The sound files in this project were created using the 'Audacity' software.
 I recorded myself playing different notes on a keyboard and cut them down to one second audio files, then exported them as an mp3 file which is supported across all browsers.

 The button images used in this project were created using 'Serif Plus' which is a vector art creation package.

 The background.jpg image was downloaded from 'Shutterstock.com' where I have a subscription allowing me to use the images in my work.

-Below I will list the additional assets I included:
+Below is a list of the assets used in my project:

 ##### Images